top of page

 2011 - PhD, Film and Media Studies, UC Santa Barbara

-Joshua Neves' research centers on global and digital media, with a particular focus on China, Asia and the Global South; cultural theory and political theory; problems of development and legitimacy; media urbanism; digital ethnography; cultures of optimization; in/convenience.
+Joshua Neves' research centers on global and digital media, with a particular focus on video, TV, and digital culture; China, Asia and the Global South; cultural theory and political theory; media urbanism; (over)development.
+He is co-director of the Media Theory working group (Center for Transcultural Studies).

 GovCol - Masha Salazkina.jpg